-If you find yourself always applying for part-time remote jobs and never getting hired, you will get something out of this article to help change all that.
+Consider this article a pre-application process refresher if you find yourself always applying for part-time remote jobs and never getting hired.

 Our ability to work remotely and travel full-time wouldn’t be possible if we didn’t master the art of getting part time remote digital marketing jobs, right from the beginning.

 We’d like to help pull your job situation out of a rut and into something a little more rewarding, for less work.
 If you’re looking at a gap year, this article provides great insight into online jobs for students.

 The tips in this article will help you spend more time on quality part-time online job opportunities, and less time on unresponsive time-wasters.